Ubidots

 Account on Ubidots

-You can get started with Ubidots free of charge by .
+You can get started with Ubidots free of charge by signing up for a account.

 In order to send data to Ubidots, you need the following parameters to create the data string: